Skip to main content

 An owner may be charged with a Class C misdemeanor (up to 60 days in jail and/or up to $500 in fines) if:

-• The dog then enters another party's property; and
+• The dog enters another party's property and attacks or bites another person without provocation, causing bodily injury

 This becomes a Class B misdemeanor (up to 180 days in jail and/or up to $1,000 in fines) if the person has been convicted under this section before or the attack results in serious bodily injury.

-This becomes a Level 6 felony (6 months to 2.5 years in prison and/or a fine of up to $10,000) if the owner recklessly violates this section and the attack results in a person's death.
+This becomes a Level 6 felony (six months to two and a half years in prison and/or a fine of up to $10,000) if the owner recklessly violates this section and the attack results in a person's death.

-This becomes a Level 5 felony (1 to 6 years in prison and up to $10,000 in fines) if the owner intentionally or knowingly violates this section and it results in a person's death.
+This becomes a Level 5 felony (one to six years in prison and up to $10,000 in fines) if the owner intentionally or knowingly violates this section and it results in a person's death.

 Liability for Dog Bites Suffered by Government Officials

-If a dog bites a person who's acting peaceably and in a location where they may be required to be in order to do their official duties (such as a local police officer or a U.S. postal carrier), then the owner is liable for all damages caused by the bite, even if:
+If a dog bites a person who's acting peaceably and in a location where they are required to be to do their official duties, such as a local police officer or a U.S. postal carrier, then the owner is liable for all damages caused by the bite, even if:

-• The dog hasn't acted in a vicious manner before; or
+• The dog hasn't acted in a vicious manner before

-Note: In other words, Indiana's "one-bite" rule for dog bites doesn't apply to victims who are carrying out their duties under state or federal laws, or U.S. postal regulations.
-This law doesn't apply to non-bite injuries caused by dogs.
+In other words, Indiana's "one-bite rule" for dog bites doesn't apply to victims who are carrying out their duties under state or federal laws or U.S. postal regulations.
+This law doesn't apply to nonbite injuries caused by dogs.

 Defenses to Dog Bite Claims